Felipeg005/FrameNoob-Blog/README.md

 3. Create the database of the project with this command `sudo -u postgres createdb framenoob_development`
 4. Now with all installations ready please start the local server with the next code `rails s`

+## Rspec Test

+1. Please run `install bundle` to install all necessary gems before the test
+2. You can run `rspec spec` or `rails spec` to test all files

 ## Author

 👤 **Juan Felipe Gomez Tobon**